alwaysmpe/what2_grapheme/README.md

 [Unicode Standard Annex #29](https://unicode.org/reports/tr29/), "Unicode Text Segmentation".
 API functions include type annotations.
-This package conforms to version 17.0 of the Unicode standard, released in September 2024, and has been rigorously tested against the official Unicode test file to ensure accuracy.
+This package conforms to version 17.0 of the Unicode standard, released in August 2025, and has been rigorously tested against the official Unicode test file to ensure accuracy.
 It's also tested by generating random combinations of strings from the test cases